TykTechnologies/tyk-demo/README.md

 # Scaling the solution

 Run the `add-gateway.sh` script to create a new Gateway instance.
 It will behave like the existing `tyk-gateway` container as it will use the same configuration.
 The new Gateway will be mapped on a random port, to avoid collisions.

+# Jenkins

+General setup is manual for the moment.

+The Jenkins CLI is set up as part of the `bootstrap.sh` process.
+This may be useful for importing job data etc.